Igelko/nightingale/README.md

 2. For each section in `apps`

     1. Clone a repo.
-    2. Add a datetime to package version for nightly builds.
+    2. Add a datetime to last version from git tags for nightly builds.
     3. Run `npm install && <buildcmd>` if needed.
     4. Generate `<image_name>.Dockerfile` from `docker_template`
     5. Build docker container with repo directory or `builddir`.
     6. Repack image for releases.
 Do a `docker save | docker load` and erase all variables from Dockerfile.
     7. Generate and run `postbuild.Dockerfile`.
 It's a same for all projects.
     8. Tag image `<name>_mode:<version>`
-    9. Save release image to `--imagedir`
+    9. Save image to `--imagedir` if set.

     10. For `"nigthly"` sections stop and remove old container with same `name` and `port` (if present) and run built image.